-This is achieved through exposure to a wide variety of both fiction and non-fiction texts.
+This is achieved through exposure to a wide variety of fiction, non-fiction and poetry.
 Each week children have the opportunity to explore texts through Shared, Guided and Independent Reading sessions, using a range of Reading Domains.
 Children progress through the Book Bands in order to develop fluency and resilience when reading, building on and applying these skills to understand what they read.

 The Reading Recovery intervention is also well established in the school, which gives pupils who are struggling with their reading a daily lesson (delivered by highly trained teachers) over a given period in order for them to catch up with their peers.
 Other reading interventions implemented across the school include Every Child a Reader, Better Reading Partnerships and the Inference Intervention.

 All pupils have a book bag and are encouraged to choose a home reader every week.
 These are leveled using Book Bands; older children can choose a non-banded book when they are ready.
 Children can also select a library book weekly too. .
 There is a wide selection in school including graphic novels, non-fiction, poetry and genre-based narratives.
-Each class has a slot to visit the library every week; Mrs Powell also runs a Library Club every lunchtime for children to read, use iPads or to complete homework.
+Each class has a slot to visit the library every week; Mrs Powell also runs a Library Club every lunchtime for children to read for fun, use iPads or to complete homework.

 Speaking and Listening